New York City Police Department School Safety Division: Official Duties

 School Safety Agents are often seen on the perimeters of the city's schools and inside the halls of all middle and high schools.
-SSA's may have only one agent in the school or many depending on the size of the school and the student population.
+SSAs may have only one agent in the school or many, depending on the size of the school and the student population.
 Additionally, some Agents are assigned to squad cars, or RMP's in NYPD parlance, to respond to incidents and emergencies.
 Due to the peace officer status of the Agents, some assist in taking emergency calls adjacent to school grounds.

 SSD separates Agents by "levels" with a civilian assistant commissioner of the New York City Police Department overseeing the administrative functions of the division.

-Agents may promote via examinations administered by the New York City Department of Citywide Administrative Services, the city agency charged with civil service examinations.
+Agents are eligible for promotion via examinations administered by the New York City Department of Citywide Administrative Services, the city agency charged with civil service examinations.

-This division is not to be confused with the NYPD school crossing guards, which are civilian employees with no police or peace officer powers.
-However, the two divisions often work hand in hand to provide both safe travel to and from school, as well as safety inside the facilities and classroom operated by the city's public school system.
+This division is not to be confused with the NYPD school crossing guards, who are civilian employees with no police or peace officer powers.
+However, the two divisions often work hand in hand to provide both safe travel to and from school, as well as safety inside the facilities and classrooms operated by the city's public school system.